KrzysztofCzapla/Pyszne-Clone/README.md

 To use you need to use docker:
 1) Have Docker running
-2) open cmd and type: docker build .
+2) open powershell and type: docker build .
 3) Then: docker-compose up

 Uses: